Quick Start

 This is specifically useful for languages with complex plural rules, like Czech:

-.match {$numDays :number}
+.input {$numDays :number}

 one {{{$numDays} den}}